codepath/android_guides/Sharing-Content-with-Intents.md

 See this [stackoverflow post](http://stackoverflow.com/a/27501666) for more details.

 **Note:** Facebook does not properly recognize multiple shared elements.
 See [this facebook specific bug for more details](https://developers.facebook.com/x/bugs/332619626816423/) and share using their SDK.
+See [this post for a workaround](http://grishma102.blogspot.com/2015/04/sharing-of-single-multiple-images-text.html).

 ### Sharing Remote Images